jolheiser/gitea/docs/content/doc/usage/command-line.en-us.md

 Converts an existing MySQL database from utf8 to utf8mb4.

 #### doctor
-Diagnose the problems of current gitea instance according the given configuration.
+Diagnose problems with the current Gitea instance according to the given configuration.

-Currently there are a check list below:
+The current list of checks:

-- Check if OpenSSH authorized_keys file id correct When your gitea instance support OpenSSH, your gitea instance binary path will be written to `authorized_keys` when there is any public key added or changed on your gitea instance.
+- Check if OpenSSH authorized_keys file id correct
+   - When your Gitea instance supports OpenSSH, its binary path will be written to `authorized_keys` when there is any public key added or changed by Gitea.
-Sometimes if you moved or renamed your gitea binary when upgrade and you haven't run `Update the '.ssh/authorized_keys' file with Gitea SSH keys.
-(Not needed for the built-in SSH server.)` on your Admin Panel.
-Then all pull/push via SSH will not be work.
+If you move or rename your Gitea binary when upgrading and forget to run `Update the '.ssh/authorized_keys' file with Gitea SSH keys.
+(Not needed for the built-in SSH server.)` on your Admin Panel, pulling/pushing via SSH will not be work.
-This check will help you to check if it works well.
+This check will determine if such actions work.

-For contributors, if you want to add more checks, you can wrie ad new function like `func(ctx *cli.Context) ([]string, error)` and append it to `doctor.go`.
+For contributors, if you want to add more checks, you can add new function like `func(ctx *cli.Context) ([]string, error)` and append it to `doctor.go`.

 ```go